Watnall's Bleak Midwinter Miners' Strike of 1908 - Colonel Rolleston steps in

 Here are the miners at High Park.

 It's a particularly cold and bleak February in Watnall in 1908 and the miners at the New Watnall pit are into the second month of a pay strike.
-There's limited coal for their house fires and with the men on reduced Union-provided strike pay only, food is getting harder to come by too.
-Over 3,000 men work at the Barber Walker pits, that's a lot of local families suffering.
+There's limited coal for their house fires and food is getting harder to come by as the men are on much reduced "strike pay" provided by their fledgling trade union.
+The strike involves over 3,000 men working at all the local Barber Walker pits, that's a lot of local families suffering.

 Colonel Rolleston and wife Lady Maud of Watnall Hall